Michael C. A. Macdonald

 Michael C. A. Macdonald FBA is a research associate of the Khalili Research Centre, honorary fellow of Wolfson College, University of Oxford, and fellow of the British Academy.
 He is a Trustee of the International Association for the Study of Arabia.
 He is a specialist in the languages, scripts and inscriptions of ancient Syria, Jordan and Arabia.
+He was also the mentor of the epigraphist and linguist Ahmad Al-Jallad.

+MacDonald is the leader of the OCIANA (Online Corpus of the Inscriptions of North Arabia).
+In 2015, the OCIANA project launched the Badia Epigraphic Survey (BES) project, directed by MacDonald along with Ali Al-Manaser.
+The goal of this project was to properly document all epigraphic inscriptions from the Jordanian Harrah.
+Over the course of six seasons of investigation, over 430,000 photos were taken and deposited into the OCIANA database.